Urethane Vacuum Casting

 The Applications of Vacuum Casting

-End-user functionality and a high-quality finish makes urethane cast parts ideal for consumer testing and user evaluation.
+End-user functionality and a high-quality finish make urethane cast parts ideal for consumer testing and user evaluation.
 The application of the cast urethane process means that changes can be quickly made for either further testing or market launch.
 At any trade shows or exhibitions, you can display several modeled pieces to clients who are interested.
-Urethane molding are also needed for photos in preparing the company brochure or being posted on the official website to more potential clients.
+Urethane molding is also needed for photos in preparing the company brochure or being posted on the official website to more potential clients.